 Over the years our membership has varied and our organisation and collective knowledge has been enriched with each person who has been part of our network.
 Some of us have gone on to start the brilliant Rhizome training collective.
 Others have become authors about grassroots utopias, check out maxhertzberg.co.uk.

-Most recently, the Oxford collective is setting out on a new venture.
-Taking on the name Navigate they continue to offer training, facilitation and resources for groups working for progressive social and environmental change.
+In 2016, the Oxford collective set out on a new venture.
+Taking on the name Navigate they continue to offer training and facilitation for groups working for progressive social and environmental change.
 Navigate is increasingly working with groups in conflict, to understand power and how to use it, to work sustainably, and to develop winning strategies.
-For more info visit www.navigate.org.uk